KrailOrg/krail/docs/userguide/userguide-bootstrap.rst

 In order to allow the same application code to run in both Vertx and Servlet environments, a bootstrap sequence is used.
-This is only really needed so that the Guice Injector can be held in a location suitable for the environment, so that it can be retrieved during `deserialisation </userguide/userguide-serialisation.html>`__ As a side effect, it has the additional benefit of simplifying basic application configuration.
+This is only really needed so that the Guice Injector can be held in a location suitable for the environment, so that it can be retrieved during :doc:`deserialisation. <../userguide/userguide-serialisation>` As a side effect, it has the additional benefit of simplifying basic application configuration.

 Bootstrap File
 ==============

 A file called 'krail-bootstrap.yml' should be placed in *src/main/resources*.

 Sample File
 -----------